volfegan/PixelGlitch/README.md

 ![Glitch of an sunflower by kimasendorf mode 0](kimasendorf_mode1.jpg)

-Sorted by mode 2, respectively glitch: H, H+V, V, V+H
+Sorted by mode 2, respectively glitch: H, H+V, V, V+H. This glitch was very discreet in this image and only affected the dark areas below the flower.

 ![Glitch of an sunflower by kimasendorf mode 0](kimasendorf_mode2.jpg)